 The key takeaway here is that it is critical to find the right site, then design the unit mix and layout based on that particular market.
 Doing the research and spending time with professional engineers and planners will help you succeed in your self-storage development.
 Remember, it’s a process that will involve a considerable amount of time and money, but the end reward will be worth it.
 At Forge, we can simplify the process by giving you a one-stop shop for all of your commercial storage building needs.
 Then once your new storage business is off to a solid start, you’ll be ready to focus on your next self-storage development project!

-Costs have changed since the posting of this blog.
+Costs have changed since this blog was posted.
 The hard and soft costs of construction will vary from project to project.
 Let’s break it down.

 Keep in mind, that prices in materials, such as steel, may fluctuate and this directly impacts the cost per square foot.
 Also, you may be building in an area that is experiencing labor shortages causing the labor prices to increase as well.